rust-lang/blog.rust-lang.org/posts/inside-rust/2023-07-10-Async-WG-June-Update.md

 ## What Phase 2 enables: the "send bound" problem

 Phase 1 is great, but it doesn't support writing traits that only *sometimes* require `Send` bounds.
 This is really needed for traits that will be used in highly generic contexts, like the standard library.
 To support those kinds of cases, we really want a solution to the "send bounds" problem.
 We currently have an experimental implementation of one proposal, return type notation, and this month a draft RFC was [posted to Zulip](https://rust-lang.zulipchat.com/#narrow/stream/187312-wg-async/topic/associated.20return.20types.20draft.20RFC/near/356796689) and then reviewed in a [lang team design meeting](https://github.com/rust-lang/lang-team/blob/master/design-meeting-minutes/2023-05-24-return-type-notation.md).
 That conversation turned up a few other ideas that hadn't been considered yet, and we are talking about them before settling on a final direction.
-The goal is to open an RFC for the final approach, whatever that winds up being, later this month.
+The goal is to open an RFC over the next few months.

 ## Timeline and Roadmap